lucas-portela/SPX/README.md

     * H = window height
     * W = window width

-# Now you can enjoy the expressivity power making your life easier through the SPX help :)
+# Now you can enjoy nigh unlimited expressivity and make your life easier through SPX :)
 Don't forget to share this good news with the world!